advanced-computer-lab-2023/Apollo-8-Pharmacy/README.md

 ### As a Pharmacist
 1. **Access the Application**: Launch your web browser and enter the provided URL to reach the registration page.

-2. **Registration**: Select "Doctor Signup" to initiate the registration process.
+2. **Registration**: Select "pharmacist Signup" to initiate the registration process.
 Complete the form with the necessary details and click "Submit" to send your application for admin approval.

 3. **Sign In**: Once your application is approved, return to the main page and sign in.

-4. **Dashboard Navigation**: Use the top navigation bar to access various features such as viewing your wallet balance, updating your information, adding a prescription, managing appointments, adding available slots, adding patient health records, viewing follow-ups, and reviewing your contract.
+4. **Dashboard Navigation**: Use the top navigation bar to access various features such as viewing your wallet balance, updating your password, chat with patients, adding/editing medicines, archive/ unarchive medicines, and sales reporting.

 ### As an Admin
 1. **Sign In**: Use the pre-configured credentials stored in the database to sign in.

 2. **Dashboard Navigation**: Post sign-in, you'll be redirected to the dashboard.

-3. **Admin Management**: Use the top bar to navigate through various admin tasks such as adding a new admin, removing a user, managing doctor's requests, and managing health packages.
+3. **Admin Management**: Use the top bar to navigate through various admin tasks such as adding a new admin, removing a user, managing pharmacist's requests, and viewing system patients, pharmacists and medicines.

 ## Contribute